 Ilene Berman is the firm's vice chair and former chair of Taylor English’s Employment and Labor Relations group.
 Ms. Berman is dedicated to counseling and defending private employers in employment law matters.
 She has successfully litigated cases in numerous state and federal courts and administrative agencies throughout the country.
 To avoid potential legal claims, Ms. Berman also counsels and provides in-depth training to her clients on a wide range of employment-related issues, such as employment contracts; severance agreements; employee policies; handbooks and procedural manuals; restrictive covenants; FMLA, ADA and FLSA compliance; drug testing; background checks; termination and other personnel decisions; and handling complaints of harassment, discrimination or other allegations of misconduct.
 When providing such advice, Ms. Berman focuses on developing practical solutions that minimize legal risks without losing sight of the client’s business and operational considerations.

-Ms. Berman is a Member of the Advisory Board of the Cornell Institute for Hospitality, Labor and Employment Relations.
+Ms. Berman is a mentor in the 2018-2019 Labor & Employment Section's Mentorship Academy.
+She is a Member of the Advisory Board of the Cornell Institute for Hospitality, Labor and Employment Relations.
 She is also a regular panel speaker at Cornell University’s School of Hotel Administration’s Labor and Employment Law Roundtable where she addresses current employment issues in the hospitality industry.
 Ms. Berman regularly presents at workplace and employment law conferences throughout the United States for in-house counsel, human resources professionals and business organizations.

 State Bar of Georgia, Labor & Employment Law Section